Me: Okay. Gonna write.

 Brain: Nope.
 Fuck off.

 An hour before I have to go to bed:

-Brain: Hey, let's write about this new idea!
+Brain: Hey, let's writ

 It's starting again.

 I talked to my cousin over the weekend about what my Dad has been going through.
 And how my Dad is courting sobriety again.
 For the record, the longest my Dad has been sober has been two years, and that was when I was a child and my Mom threatened to leave him and take myself and sister with her.
 He threw out all the alcohol in the house.